Reform movement (Upper Canada): Early organized reform activity in Upper Canada

-By mid-1831, the leaders of the reform faction in the House of Assembly such as Dr Rolph and the Baldwins were discouraged and withdrew from politics.
+By mid-1831, the leaders of the reform faction in the House of Assembly such as Rolph and the Baldwins were discouraged and withdrew from politics.
 At this point, William Lyon Mackenzie organized a "General Committee on the State of the Province" which organized the first truly provincial petitioning campaign to protest a whole series of ills.
 Although 10,000 signatures were obtained the only real gain was to organize the reformers in the province.

 Mackenzie's organizational efforts made him many enemies in the House of Assembly.
 When the House reconvened, Mackenzie was unjustly expelled.
 Over the next two years, Mackenzie was re-elected only to be expelled a total of five times.
 As demonstrations in support of Mackenzie were increasingly met with violence by Orangemen, he travelled to England to personally present his appeal in March 1832.
-Mackenzie trip to England was to prove inspirational, as he was exposed to the power of the British form of reform activity, the Political Unions, in the run-up to the passage of the Great Reform Act of 1832.
+Mackenzie's trip to England was to prove inspirational, as he was exposed to the power of the British form of reform activity, the Political Unions, in the run-up to the passage of the Reform Act 1832.